Frequently Asked Questions

 Please visit the AlcoholEdu website.

 We have just the group for you!
-The H.E.A.L.T.H.
-Peer Education group is a great way to learn about health and be able to volunteer and help others.
-Please visit the H.E.A.L.T.H.
-Peers page for more information about what a Peer Educator is and does.
-Additionally, you can contact the H.E.A.L.T.H.
-Peer Ed Coordinator for more information.
+The Peer to Peer: EIU's Peer Health Educators group is a great way to learn about health and be able to volunteer and help others.
+Please visit the Peer Education page for more information about what a Peer Educator is and does.
+Other opportunities for student involvement include our Health Service Advisory Board, our Tobacco Coalition, and our Alcohol and Other Drug Coalition.
+You can contact the Leadership and Student Engagement Coordinator for more information about these opportunities.

 Please visit our Alcohol Education page.